 This is a hard problem, which is why it has not yet been solved.
+One model will not work for all energetic materials.

 Developing good mechanical mocks may allow more to work on the right set of tests and micromechanical modeling synthesis to produce better models for these materials.